Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Related Work

 \section{Related Work}

 \paragraph{Prediction Models for Graphs.} We consider supervised models whose outputs are graphs, including barycenter-based methods \citep{brogat2022learning,yang2024exploiting}, graph regression \citep{calissano2022graph}, deep end-to-end predictors \citep{krzakala2024any2graph,shit2022relationformer}, and graph-level autoencoders \citep{krzakala2025quest}.
 In molecular applications, graphs may also be predicted indirectly via SMILES representations \citep{zhang2025breaking}.
 Our framework is model-agnostic and applies to both direct graph predictors and SMILES-based pipelines.
+Unlike works that use graphs as input structures for node-, edge-, or graph-level prediction, our focus is on prediction problems whose outputs are themselves graphs.

 \paragraph{Conformal Prediction for Graphs.} Recent efforts have extended CP to non-Euclidean domains.
-For node-level tasks, \citet{huang2023uncertainty} introduced conformalized GNNs, establishing the importance of permutation invariance in base predictors, while \citep{lunde2025conformal} defined a node based CP sets. \citet{zhang2024conformal} proposed a general framework for conformal structured prediction, constructing structured prediction sets via implicit representations, e.g., directed acyclic graphs for hierarchical labels.
+For node-level tasks, \citet{huang2023uncertainty} introduced conformalized GNNs, establishing the importance of permutation invariance in base predictors, while \citep{lunde2025conformal} defined a node based CP sets.
+Related approaches construct conformal prediction sets for graph neural networks, including node classification and link prediction on fixed input graphs \citep{zargarbashi2023conformal,zargarbashi2024conformal}. \citet{zhang2024conformal} proposed a general framework for conformal structured prediction, constructing structured prediction sets via implicit representations, e.g., directed acyclic graphs for hierarchical labels.
+CP has also been studied for knowledge graph (KG) embeddings, turning its raw plausibility scores into entity or predicate answer sets that provably cover the true answer at a user-specified confidence level \citep{zhu2025conformalized,zhu2025predicate,zhu2025certainty}.

 Closer to our setting, \citet{calissano2024conformal} developed CP sets for populations of unlabeled graphs, utilizing quotient spaces to handle the lack of node correspondence.
 Our work extends these concepts to graphs with categorical \textit{attributes} on nodes.
 In addition, by adopting the Z-Gromov-Wassertein distance, we work in a permutation invariant setting.
+Thus, whereas prior graph-related CP methods mainly use graphs as inputs or define sets over discrete entity/predicate completions of a KG, our setting requires calibrated sets in an unordered, attributed graph-valued output space.